 Present Laughter, adapted from Noel Coward’s 1939 comedy, has been getting rave reviews from critics and Broadway enthusiasts alike.
-With Kevin Kline working his magic and bringing the house down with his comic chops, the show is this season's breakout hit.
-If you’re planning on watching the play, our St. James theater seating chart is exactly what you need.
+With Kevin Kline working his magic and bringing the house down with his comic chops, the show is a delight to behold.
+If you’re planning on watching the show, our St. James theater seating chart is exactly what you need.

 Some of theater community's top talents, Kline, Kate Burton, and Kristine Nielson headline the cast, along with How I Met Your Mother and Avengers starlet, Cobie Smulders in her fabulous Broadway debut, making Present Laughter, Broadway at its unmissable best.

-With introductions out of the way, we present to you, the St. James theater seating chart and price maps!
+Continuing our new series of theater seating charts, we present to you St. James theater seating chart and price maps!

 Established in 1927 as The Erlanger, the St. James theater finally came into its own in 1957, moving from housing just musicals to live theater of all kinds.
 Over the years, this New York City landmark has hosted everything from Oklahoma! and Hello, Dolly! to Gypsy and Bullets Over Broadway.

 With a seating capacity of 1,710, St. James is one of the bigger Broadway theaters, while still offering patrons an intimate viewing experience.
 Redesigned in 1958 by famed interior designer Frederick Fox, the show became the perfect embodiment of technical prowess with a touch of class.
 The theater exterior showcases a Georgian design, with marble, stone, and stucco adoring a granite foundation.